Succulents thrive in the simplest of containers, and their distinctive shapes and colors provide endless opportunities

 Go with Compatible Plants

-Succulents either grow in the cool or warm seasons.
+They either grow in the cold or warm seasons.
 Some grow in fall until spring when they go dormant.
-Warm season plants go dormant in fall.
+Warm-season plants go dormant in fall.

 Choose the Right Container

 Plants with shallow roots or that tend to rot faster do best in low or unglazed containers.
 Plants with leggy roots or those that require more water thrive in deep containers made of glazed, ceramic, fiberglass or plaster.
-In "The Plant Recipe Book", Baylor Chapman has created an easy-to-follow, illustrated guide to creating succulent arrangements at home.
-She puts succulents in wood frames and boxes, logs and metal vessels, glass cylinders and handmade pottery.
+You can put succulents in wood frames and boxes, logs and metal vessels, glass cylinders, and handmade pottery.

 Soil Aeration and Drainage